stegmaierj/DiffusionModelsForImageSynthesis/README.md

 This repository contains code to simulated 2D/3D cellular structures and synthesize corresponding microscopy image data based on Denoising Diffusion Probabilistic Models (DDPM).
 Sketches are generated to indicate cell shapes and structural characteristics, and they serve as a basis for the diffusion process to ultimately allow for the generation of fully-annotated microscopy image data sets without the need for human annotation effort.
 Generated data sets are available at <a href=https://osf.io/dnp65/>OSF</a> and a preprint is available at <a href=https://arxiv.org/abs/2301.10227>arXiv/2301.10227</a>.
-To access the trained models and get a showcase of the fully-simulated data sets, please visit to our <a href=https://transfer.lfb.rwth-aachen.de/CellDiffusion>website</a> (still work on progress).<br><br>
+To access the trained models and get a showcase of the fully-simulated data sets, please visit to our <a href=https://transfer.lfb.rwth-aachen.de/CellDiffusion>website</a> (work in progress).<br><br>
 <img src="figures/example_data.png" alt="Examplary sketches and corresponding synthetic data." align="middle" /><em>Exemplary synthetic samples from our experiments</em><br><br><br>